lorettayong/Energy-Consumption-Prediction/README.md

 * ~~**Hyperparameter Tuning & Optimisation:** Systematically tune the hyperparameters of selected regression models, XGBoost Regressor and LightGBM Regressor, using robust, time series-aware cross-validation strategies such as `TimeSeriesSplit` to achieve optimal predictive performance.
 This may involve using iterative search techniques or more advanced optimisation frameworks.~~
 * ~~**Model Evaluation:** Conduct a comprehensive final evaluation of the optimised model performances using key metrics like Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared ($R^2$) on the dedicated test set.~~
 * ~~**Advanced Model Exploration:** Investigate alternative time series forecasting models beyond gradient boosting, such as Ensemble Methods / Stacking or deep learning time series models like Long Short-Term Memory (LSTMs).~~
-* **Model Deployment:** Develop a simple and interactive web application to showcase the practical accessibility of the trained forecasting model.